Legumes: my stance on why and why not (2/2)

 I am not entirely against fibre.

-People supplement or accessorise their feature meals, or inbetween meals – with fibres, for instilled peace of mind they just want “something” to just sit there, for the sake of just feeling “full”.
+People supplement or accessorise their feature meals, or inbetween meals – with fibres, for instilled peace of mind they just want “something” to just sit there.
+For the sake of just feeling “full”.

 Beans, pulses and legumes appear to play a role to this “fullness” signalling; suggested by their oligosaccaharides content (Morel FB et al. 2015).
 But one review (Zhang R et al. 2016) proclaims that animal and human studies, at least to date; appear to show inverse correlation on high fibre cereal intakes on the satiety hormone Leptin.